TLC: Tables, Ladders & Chairs (2009): Storylines

-The professional wrestling matches at TLC: Tables, Ladders & Chairs featured professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, World Wrestling Entertainment (WWE).
+The professional wrestling matches at TLC: Tables, Ladders & Chairs featured professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, WWE.
 Storylines between the characters were produced on WWE's weekly television shows, Raw, SmackDown, and ECW.

 On the November 23 episode of Raw, guest host and storyline matchmaker Jesse Ventura arranged an interpromotional "Breakthrough Battle Royal", where the winner gained a shot at their brand's world championship at TLC.
 Qualifying matches were also held that night with each wrestler having the distinction of having held neither the WWE Championship nor the World Heavyweight Championship.
 In qualifiers, Kofi Kingston defeated Dolph Ziggler, Sheamus defeated Finlay, the team of Mark Henry, Montel Vontavious Porter and R-Truth defeated the team of Jack Swagger, Chris Masters and Chavo Guerrero Jr. in a six-man tag team match.
 Disagreeing with the battle royal concept, former world champion Randy Orton attacked Primo and defeated Primo's intended opponent, Evan Bourne, to qualify.
 In the last qualifying match, the team of The Legacy (Cody Rhodes and Ted DiBiase Jr.) defeated the team of Cryme Tyme (Shad Gaspard and JTG) to qualify.
 In the main event, Sheamus won the battle royal, last eliminating Kofi Kingston and earning him the chance to face WWE Champion John Cena at TLC.
 A contract signing was immediately held when Sheamus attacked Cena, slamming him through a table.
 Declaring his preference of Sheamus over Cena, Ventura made the prospective match a tables match.

 During his night as guest host, Ventura also booked a tag team match for the Unified WWE Tag Team Championship at the TLC event, where the champions Chris Jericho and The Big Show will defend their titles against the team of Triple H and Shawn Michaels (collectively known as D-Generation X) in a Tables, Ladders, and Chairs match.

 On the November 24 episode of ECW, Shelton Benjamin defeated Zack Ryder to become the number one contender to the ECW Championship.
 ECW Champion Christian stated that the ECW Championship has been overlooked on recent pay-per-views and challenged Benjamin to a ladder match.

 After defeating Rey Mysterio Jr. at Survivor Series, Batista challenged World Heavyweight Champion, The Undertaker.
 Batista was interrupted by Kane who challenged him to a physical confrontation, which Batista refused.
 On the November 27 episode of SmackDown, the two were pitted in a match, with the winner receiving a title match against The Undertaker at TLC.
 When outside of the referee's sight, Batista attacked Kane's knee with a steel chair and won the match by countout.
 A few days later, it was announced that the title match would be a Chairs match.